wangkuiyi/k8s-ml/cmu.md

 reality is that there is a balance between generally applicability and runtime performance.

-Google showed us a good example -- each framework for a certain type of jobs.
+Google showed us a different philosophy -- each framework for a certain type of jobs.
 MapReduce for batch index building and other batch data processing, Pregel for efficient PageRank computing and graph computing, GBR for maximum entropy model training and other AllReduce-operation based algorithms, SETI specifically for click-through rate prediction and feature learning.